AndyDentFree/im-plausibilities/README.md

 * [Sending data via a URL with app](./imUrlDataApp/README.md) extends `imUrlData` adding a companion app and **shared state** between the app and iMessage extension so the app changes settings affecting the UI in iMessage
 * [Responding within a message](./responIM/README.md)
 * [Using the camera](./imPhoto/README.md) and just sending in the message layout as normal media

+### Planned apps
+* A pure app version of `imPhoto` that uses `MFMessageComposeViewController`
+* Sending a photo as special data via a cloud service, so the receiving app can process it
+* Sending photos using `MSMessageLiveLayout` to continuously update in the transcript

 ## Other Rationales